jiaerkhaw/Global-Superstore-Report/README.md

 ## Report

-The Report details the explanations and justifications of insights found from the Global Superstore dataset and recommendations for strategic advancements and alterations to drive sales.
+The Report details the explanation and justification of insights found from the Global Superstore dataset and include recommendations for strategic advancements and alterations of the business to drive more sales.